How to negotiate a tenancy agreement

 Where possible, negotiate at the beginning

-“The first thing to know is, it’s a lot easier to negotiate a tenancy agreement at the start than partway through,” says Tim.
+“The first thing to know is, it’s a lot easier to negotiate a tenancy agreement at the start than partway through,” says Dave.
 “If the lease already exists, both parties have to agree to change it, and there’s not a lot of incentive for whoever isn’t suggesting the change.
 If you approach it at the start, it becomes part of the original bargain.”

 “Maintenance might be a swimming pool or large garden, and you agree with the tenant that they’ll do the upkeep in return for a slight reduction in rent, for example.
 Sometimes there might be a large shed or a back room that the landlord wants to keep out of bounds because they’re using it for storage, so that’s written into the agreement.”